-BECOME AN EXPERT IN DIABETES CARE
+BECOME AN EXPERT IN DIABETES AND OBESITY CARE

-Over 90% of patients with diabetes are managed by primary care physicians with a team of other professionals including certified diabetes educators, nurses, pharmacists, dieticians, psychologists, podiatrists and ophthalmologists.
+As a Diabetes and Obesity Medicine Fellow you will have the opportunity to work closely with a team of other professionals including pediatric endocrinologists, certified diabetes educators, nurses, pharmacists, dietitians, psychologists, podiatrists, maternal-fetal specialists, and ophthalmologists.
 You will have the opportunity to study and practice with members of this extended team and will gain the experience to become an expert diabetologist.

 By the end of the fellowship you will have gained the skills to have a successful career providing care for patients interested in medical management of obesity and for complex diabetic patients (including insulin pump and CGM management).